hiltermann/homekit-infused/addons/title-text-card.md

 ```

 ### Extra Information
 This card is probably best used when placed inside a vertical-stack (this will avoid creating a separate file for just a title on each view), in this example I have merged this addon and another addon in single file.
+This is not necessary however)
 ```
 - type: vertical-stack
   cards: